bbauska/bbauska/README.md

 - 🌱 I’m currently learning ...how to be a better person, grandfather, father
 - 👯 I’m looking to collaborate on ...deliveries
 - 🤔 I’m looking for help with ...which front-end web turn-key apps are best
-- 💬 Ask me about ...nada
+- 💬 Ask me about ...'R', React, CSS, JavaScript for Front-End Web Development
 - 📫 How to reach me: ...brianbauska@gmail.com
 - 😄 Pronouns: ...Gleeful, possessive (my,our,yours,his,hers)
 - ⚡ Fun fact: ...Over 2,000 atomic bombs were 'tested' Worldwide since 1944.
 Not fun, but still a fact.